Not What You’d Expect”

 - Audio Player00:0000:00Use Up/Down Arrow keys to increase or decrease volume.

-This Daily Devotion was adapted from a message by Phyllis Wallace.
+This Daily Devotion was written by Paul Schreiber.

 1. How are your powers of observation?
 Are you intuitive to people and circumstances?

 2. Why do you think God waits so long sometimes between promise and fulfillment?

 3. The Lord of the universe rode into Jerusalem on a donkey.
 Are there life lessons to take from that simple fact?